 Akerley Curtain Wall

 A curtain wall is the outermost wall of a building and is one of the biggest factors in building insulation.
 Upgrading curtain walls help to reduce energy consumption by reducing the amount of heating and cooling required to keep the building at a comfortable temperature.
-The Akerley Campus curtain wall upgrade – completed in 2015 – increased the insulation rating from R2 to R30, which has contributed to an overall energy intensity decrease of 33% since 2008-09.
+The Akerley Campus curtain wall upgrade has contributed to an overall energy intensity decrease of 33% since 2008.

 Lunenburg Curtain Wall

-A similar curtain wall upgrade at the Lunenburg Campus was completed in 2017 and increased the insulation rating from R2 to R30.
-Since 2008-09, energy intensity at Lunenburg Campus has decreased by 37%, and this upgrade will help to continue this encouraging energy consumption trend.
+A similar curtain wall upgrade at the Lunenburg Campus was completed in 2017.
+Since 2008, energy usage at Lunenburg Campus has decreased by 27%, and this upgrade will help to continue this encouraging energy consumption trend.